Want To Look Like An Athlete? It's Simple, Train Like One!

-If you love chocolate and then make it off limits, it is like saying don't think of a pink elephant.
+If you love chocolate but make it off-limits, it is like saying don't think of a pink elephant.
 Of course that is all you are going to think of, aren't you?

 Saying you are not going to eat chocolate, will completely avoid carbs or anything else like that actually makes you eat more of those very same things over the long-run.